-One of my earliest memories of Sunday School as a little child was a hand motion activity we learned that went like this.
-You put your two hands together, linking your fingers with your index fingers extended, then said, "Here's the church.
+What's your earliest memory associated with church?
+One of mine is a hand motion activity we learned in Sunday School when I was a little child.
+Our teachers taught us to put our hands together, link our fingers with our index fingers extended, and then say, "Here's the church.
 Here's the steeple.
 Open the doors, and see all the people!"

 Then they taught us another version.
-This time you put your hands together without linking your fingers, with index fingers extended, and said, "Here's the church.
+This time we put our hands together without linking our fingers, with index fingers extended, and said, "Here's the church.
 Here's the steeple.
 Open the doors, but where are the people?"